Theory

 Apply for a Swartz Fellowship

-We will have one postdoctoral opening, beginning summer or fall of 2024.
-Interested applicants should immediately send a CV, statement of research interests, and arrange for three letters of reference to be sent to Haim Sompolinsky (hsompolinsky@mcb.harvard.edu) or Kenneth Blum (kenneth_blum@harvard.edu).
+We have no fellowship openings.
+When we do, interested applicants should send a CV, statement of research interests, and arrange for three letters of reference to be sent to Haim Sompolinsky (hsompolinsky@mcb.harvard.edu) or Kenneth Blum (kenneth_blum@harvard.edu).
 Applications should have “Swartz Fellowship” in the subject line.
 Applications will be considered until the position is filled.

 Harvard University is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status.